twosigma/satellite/satellite-master/README.md

 If you are using the cached metadata feature, Riak 1.4+ is also necessary.

+## Configuration

+It is recommended to replace all occurances of localhost with the server's host name that the Satellite master is installed on.

+Make sure local-whitelist-path is pointing to your Mesos master whitelist.

+Update riemann-tcp-server-options to the server's name or IP. localhost is the default setting but that will not allow other servers to connect to the leader via Riemann.

 ## Installation

 Run `lein release-jar` to compile a jar in `./target`.
 Copy a copy of the